Libya: Semi-autonomy declared by leaders in east

 However, the declaration has significant popular support among people in Benghazi, the BBC's Gabriel Gatehouse in Libya's second city reports.

-The document has no force in law but is a declaration of intent by the local leaders, our correspondent adds.'One nation'
+The document has no force in law but is a declaration of intent by the local leaders, our correspondent adds.

 Hundreds of people attended the Congress of the People of Cyrenaica, held in a hangar on the outskirts of Benghazi.